-Digital also gives you a preview of what the photo looks like (on a small LCD screen) which is handy in some instances.
+Digital Photography also gives you a preview of what the photo looks like (on a small LCD screen) which is handy in some instances.
 I still try not to delete any of my photographs until I can see them in detail on a monitor – unless of course there’s a glaring error.
-There are really huge advantages with digital that mostly boil down to sheer processing power which means that your single camera has many functions and possibilities.
+There are really huge advantages with digital that mostly boil down to sheer processing power which means that your single camera has many functions and possibilities in Digital Photography.

 Film’s disadvantages are not hugely limiting but there are definitely hurdles to getting into the field; mainly buying rolls of film and then developing them.
 There are a lot of online services that offer both but they’re not always available for every country and it’s increasingly difficult and expensive to track down film which is rather restrictive to enter into analogue digital photography.
 That being said, the quality and colours that you get from film are so wonderfully unique and special that it is really worth experimenting with at least one roll of film if the option is available.

-A digital camera is often only the first part of the journey as a huge part of bringing life and colour into digital photography is in the editing suite.
-Post-processing is why digital photos can look amazing and with such incredible detail but without this extra effort there is a tendency to appear flat and dull.
-A lot of digital cameras also feature film ‘filters’ that adjust in-camera settings to appear more film-like which is one work-around to editing.
+A digital camera is often only the first part of the journey as a huge part of bringing life and color into digital photography is in the editing suite.
+Post-processing is why digital photos can look amazing and with such incredible detail but without this extra effort, there is a tendency to appear flat and dull.
+A lot of digital cameras also feature film ‘filters’ that adjust in-camera settings to appear more film-like which is one work-around to editing in Digital Photography.
 Another potential disadvantage is the battery life but even this isn’t a huge problem now considering that so many modern digital cameras have really impressive battery life – it’s also easy enough to bring along a spare!